William J. Evans Jr. was born on April 22, 1876 in Pittsburgh, Allegheny County, PA, the son of William J. and Eva (McKinney) Evans Sr.

 Son Edmund "Ned" Barrett (1932-1977) was born on June 9, 1932.
 He passed away in October 1977, at the age of 45.

-Following in his father's footsteps, he learned the skill of interior decoration.
+Following in his father's footsteps, Orin learned the skill of interior decoration.

-In 1926, Orin married Eulalia Cahill ( ? - ? ), daughter of William P. and Bessie F. Cahill.
-Family lore has it that he fell in love with his future wife when they were in grand school together.
+In 1926, when he was 27 years of age, Orin married 27-year-old Eulalia Cahill (May 30, 1899-1994), daughter of William P. and Bessie (Flanagan) Cahill of Willard, Huron County, OH.
+Family lore has it that Orin fell in love with his future wife when they were but children in grade school together.

-The couple produced two known children, Joseph S. Evans and Orine Haacke.
+The couple produced two known children, Joseph S. Evans and Orine Francis Haacke.

-In the late 1940s, they dwelled in Cincinnati at the address of 2805 Madison Road.
-Their home contained a small shrine which he designed.
+In the late 1940s, the Evanses dwelled in Cincinnati at the address of 2805 Madison Road.
+Their home contained a small Catholic shrine which he had designed.

 Heartbreak enveloped the family in early 1949 when Orin was diagnosed with kidney cancer.
-The illness spread and he succumbed at home on April 29, 1949, at the age of 49.
+The illness spread and he succumbed at home just a few months later on April 29, 1949, at the age of 49.
 Burial was in Calvary Cemetery in Cincinnati, following a requiem high mass held at St. Mary Church in Hyde Park.
 A death notice was published in the Enquirer.

-Eulalia remained in Cincinnati as a widow.
-She occasionally traveled to Kansas City to visit her brother Cyril Cahill.
-She passed away on Jan.
+Having been admitted to Saint Margaret Hall in Cincinnati with hyperetensin and hardening of the arteries at the age of 94, she passed away on Jan.
 2, 1994.
 An obituary in the Enquirer numbered her surviving grandchildren as eight and great-grandchildren as a dozen.
+She joined her husband in eternal repose in Calvary Cemetery.

 Son Joseph S. Evans ( ? -1993) resided in Cincinnati.
 In the spring of 1961, he was engaged to wed Charlene Ann Wilking ( ? - ? ), daughter of George Wietmarschen of Reading, OH.
 But he called off the wedding, and remained single for the rest of his life.
 He is said to have been very active socially and enjoyed antique automobile clubs and square dancing.
 He died on June 13, 1993.

-Daughter Orine Evans (1929- ? ) was born in about 1929.
-On May 31, 1951, in a ceremony held at St. Mary's Catholic Church in Hyde Park near Cincinnati, the 22-year-old Orine was joined in matrimony with 25-year-old Paul Robson.
-Haacke (Sept.
+Daughter Orine Evans (1929-2021) was born on March 4, 1929 in Cincinnati.
+She was an alumna of The Summit Country Day School.
+On May 31, 1951, in a ceremony held at St. Mary's Catholic Church in Hyde Park near Cincinnati, the 22-year-old Orine was joined in matrimony with 25-year-old Paul Robson Haacke (Sept.
 7, 1927-1990).
 He was the son of Amandus O. and Gertrude (Robson) Haacke.
-The couple produced eight children -- Paul Henry Haacke, Robert Robson Haacke, Christopher A. Haacke, Mary Susan Haacke, Mary Kathleen Maifield, Mary Elizabeth Milam, Mary Ann Haegle and Mary Johanna Brosey.
-The family dwelled in Covington, KY.
-Paul passed away Nov.
+The couple produced eight children -- Paul Henry Haacke, Robert Robson Haacke, Christopher A. Haacke, Mary Susan Haacke, Mary Kathleen Maifield, Mary Elizabeth Milam, Mary "Ann" Haegle and Mary Johanna Brosey.
+The family settled in Kentucky and dwelled at 1006 Winding Way in Covington.
+For many years, Paul was employed as a sales marketing representative for the Bureau of Engraving in Minneapolis.
+Sadly, at the age of 63, Paul passed away Nov.
 28, 1990.
-Mass of Christian burial was held at St. Ann Church, with burial in St. Mary's Cemetery at Fort Mitchell, KY.
+Mass of Christian burial was held at St. Ann Church, with burial in St. Mary Cemetery at Fort Mitchell, KY.
 In an obituary in the Cincinnati Enquirer, the family asked that any memorial gifts be made to St. Ann Church or to Northern Kentucky Right to Life.
+Orine outlived her husband by more than three decades.
+The Enquirer said that she "was a devout Roman Catholic throughout her life, living out the spirit of the Gospel with a tireless devotion to Jesus Christ.
+Orine was the epitome of class and treated everyone she encountered with dignity, respect and charity."
+The article noted her "gentle smile, beautiful blue eyes, sense of humor, and optimism."
+Her final years were spent in Kenton Hills, KY.
+She surrendered to the angel of death at age 92 on Nov.
+10, 2021.
+Her obituary was published in the Enquirer, which said she was survived by 20 grandchildren and 24 great-grandchildren.
+Interment of her remains was in St. Mary's.

 ~ Son Regis Evans ~